The NSW EPA released a draft Climate Change Policy and Action Plan 2022–25 and sought industry and community views on them.

-Under our Strategic Plan 2021-24, we are committed to taking action to reduce emissions, mitigate climate change impacts and build greater environmental and community resilience aligned with the principles in the NSW Net Zero Plan2.
+- taking action to reduce greenhouse gas emissions, mitigate climate change impacts and build greater environmental and community resilience aligned with the principles in the NSW Net Zero Plan

 The NSW Minister for Energy and the Environment has provided specific directions to the EPA on the information pertaining to the Net Zero Plan to be included within the State of the Environment Report.